rooneyshuman/bobaguide/README.md

 # Boba Guide

-Helping you get your bubble tea fix.
+> Helping you get your bubble tea fix!

 Maintains a database of bubble tea shop locations.
 Allows users to view all locations or add a new one to the database.

 ## Deployment

-The web-app has been deployed through Google App Engine and can be accessed through the following URL: [Boba Guide](http://bobaguide.appspot.com/)
+The web application has been deployed on Google App Engine, and can be accessed via the following URL:[Boba Guide](http://bobaguide.appspot.com/)

 ## Built With